Arctem/bake/README.md

 - Matches the grammar off of those tokens
 - Builds an AST off the grammar
 - Pretty print of our AST
+- Builds a scope table off the AST
+- Pretty prints the scope table
+- Verifies the types of the AST off of the scope table

 ## Bugs
-- Memory leaks in our AST, fix by building destructors.
-- Ordered lists are currently reversed (i.e. group of expr) the statements will be in reversed order, but everything within that statement (like order of operations) is in the correct order.
-This bug is due to a minor mistake made while building the tree and is an easy fix but we're tired.
-- Automated testing is kinda borked, so you'll have to run it yourself.
-Just do `./bake src/flex/test/parser_tests/<test-file>` and you'll see the tree.
+- Automated testing is sorta kinda working.
+You can run it with either `make test` or `bin/lextest` for more detailed output.
+Unfortunately that's only for testing the flex/bison stuff.
+Other stuff you'll have to run yourself.
+Just do `./bake src/typecheck/tests/<test-file>` and you'll see it do its thing.
 Exciting!

 ## How to Compile and Run
-- Run cmake_script.sh in terminal to create the makefile and build the project.
-  - To make clean, delete the build directory and rerun the script.
-- Go into build/src/
-- Run ./bake &lt;input-file&gt;
+- Run `make`.
+To build tests, run `make test`.
-  - Alternately, you can run specifying the input and output files:
-    Run ./bake -i &lt;input-file&gt; to run the compiler AND
-    Run ./bake -i &lt;input-file&gt; -l &lt;output-file&gt to recieve the lex output
-      - "-i &lt;input-file&gt;" denotes the name of the input file to the compiler
-      - "-l &lt;output-file&gt;" denotes the name of the output file from the lexer.
-      - default output-file name is: "<input-file>-lex-bake"

--- THIS TEST NO LONGER EXISTS, CHECK BACK FOR TESTING SOON! --
-- Run unit tests:
+- Run `./bake <input-file>`
-  - navigate to the bake/tests folder
-    - ./test_lexer.py
-  - Note: this script assumes the cool command is in the path.
+- To specify multiple files, run `./bake -i <file1> -i <file2> -i <file3>`.
+An arbitrary number of files are accepted.

 ## How to use COOL Reference Interpreter
 - Make sure you have executable permission on the "cool" executable.